What are Fannie Mae and Freddie Mac?

 How do Fannie Mae and Freddie Mac work?

-Fannie Mae and Freddie Mac are not mortgage lenders and they do not lend money to people to buy or refinance homes.
-Instead, Fannie and Freddie buy mortgages from lenders which they turn into mortgage-back securities and sell to investors.
+Fannie Mae and Freddie Mac are not mortgage lenders, and they do not lend money to people to buy or refinance homes.
+Instead, Fannie and Freddie buy mortgages from lenders which they then turn into mortgage-back securities and sell to investors.
 (This is sometimes called the "secondary mortgage market.")
 By buying mortgages, Fannie Mae and Freddie Mac help lenders get the money they need to offer more mortgages to more customers.

 What is Fannie Mae?

-Fannie Mae is a nickname for the Federal National Mortgage Association (FNMA) which was chartered by Congress in 1938 to be a source of affordable financing.
-Fannie buys 30-year fixed conventional loans for single family homes.
+Fannie Mae is a nickname for the Federal National Mortgage Association (FNMA), which was chartered by Congress in 1938 to be a source of affordable financing.
+Fannie buys 30-year, fixed Conventional loans for single-family homes.
 Fannie also supports financing for multi-family homes.

-The name "Fannie Mae mortgages" generally refers to conventional loans that meet the credit, income, and financial standards that make them eligible to be purchased by Fannie Mae.
+The name "Fannie Mae mortgages" generally refers to Conventional loans that meet the credit, income, and financial standards that make them eligible to be purchased by Fannie Mae.
 These mortgages can also be called "conforming loans."